 You might have a couple of in-wall speakers you want to be able to control through the Sonos app for example, allowing for Trueplay tuning and multi-room audio with other Sonos speakers.

 Perhaps you have a turntable you want to link up to an existing Sonos system to enjoy vinyl records alongside streaming services or music on a local device.
 Or you may have a outdoor speakers, such a pair of Sonos Outdoor by Sonance speakers, which bring Sonos multi-room capabilities to your garden when connected to a Sonos Amp.

 These would all be reasons for considering the Sonos Amp.

 How much does the Sonos Amp cost and where can I buy it?

-It is now available in the US and UK and can be bought through Sonos.com.
+The Sonos Amp is available in the US and UK and can be bought through Sonos.com, among other retailers.
 Colour options are black only.